Neppkun/dotfiles/README.md

 ## Installation

-All of the dotfiles can be automatically installed by running the following:
+Each of the dotfiles can be automatically installed by running the following:

 `$ make [DOTFILE]`